 The Sanitation Districts function on a regional scale and consist of 24 independent special districts serving approximately 5.6 million people in Los Angeles County.
 To maximize efficiency and reduce costs, the 24 districts work cooperatively under a Joint Administration Agreement with one administrative staff headquartered near the City of Whittier.
 The Sanitation Districts are a non-civil service public agency with over 1,700 employees, including over 200 engineers.

-Overall wastewater and solid waste management budgets for 2019-20 were $773 million and $188 million, respectively.
+Overall wastewater and solid waste management budgets for 2022-2023 are $891 million and $169 million, respectively.
 Both systems provide essential public services at some of the most competitive service charges in the country.